penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/09_add_tool_servicenow_create_incident_to_agentloop.md

           **Type:** `Integer`

-          **Description:** `The Severity of the inicdent`
+          **Description:** `The Severity of the incident`

           ![Configure Tool](./images/09_07_configure_tool.png "configure tool")

-1. Configure the inputs paremeters for the call to the logic app.
+1. Configure the inputs parameters for the call to the logic app.

     **NOTE** when you select a parameter to configure you will now see a third source for mapping your inputs.
 The agent indicates a parameter that the agent can provide.